umbraco/UmbracoDocs/Fundamentals/Data/Content-Version-Cleanup/index.md

  - Never delete any 'published' versions.
  - Never delete any specific versions marked as 'Prevent Cleanup' in the backoffice version history.

-The feature is enabled by default via configuration for new installs starting from 9.1.0 but will require to opt in for those upgrading from 9.0.0.
+The feature is enabled by default via configuration for new installs starting from 9.1.0.
+It will require to opt-in for those upgrading from 9.0.0.

 The feature can be configured in the `appSettings.json`: